derSicking/Git-Worktree-Assistant/README.md

 This extension contributes the following settings:

 - `gitWorktreeAssistant.addWorktree.defaultWorktreeDirectory`: The path where worktrees are reccomended to be created (relative to repo root).
-- `gitWorktreeAssistant.openWorktree.workspaceFileLocation`: The path where a `*.workspace` file can be found (relative to worktree root).
+- `gitWorktreeAssistant.openWorktree.workspaceFileLocation`: The path where a `*.code-workspace` file can be found (relative to worktree root).

 ## Known Issues